ibanez-comvex/digima-design-system/docs/components/global-alerts.md

 They should appear one at a time above the top-level primary navigation.
 They should be used sparingly to preserve their impact and only to deliver error or warning messages.

-- For a page specific error/warning use a banner instead.
+- For a section specific error/warning use a section alert instead.
+- For informing users about the state of a background process after an action has been taken use a flash message.
 - Global alerts should not be used as as a marketing tool.
+- Errors have priority over warnings messages.

 ---